• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > DIY Advice on Fitting a Pressure Reducing Valve or PRV to Reduce Water Pressure in the Home
+Home > DIY How To Projects and Tutorial Guides > How to Fit a PRV or Pressure Reducing Valve

 If you need to reduce water pressure in your house you can fit a water pressure reducing valve or PRV using our DIY guide.
 Reducing mains pressure can reduce wastage and save you money.
 If you have high cold water pressure you may need to use a PRV when installing a mixer shower so it can mix water effectively.
 Find out how to locate a suitable pipe to fit your PRV to, how to cut the pipe to insert the PRV, how to fit compression olives and then how tighten compression nuts.